 Severe Thunderstorm or High Wind

 Severe thunderstorm and wind advisories are frequently issued for the West Michigan area.
-If a high-wind advisory (sustained winds of 50 mph or more) is issued by the National Weather Service the Phone Tree will be activated.
-Severe thunderstorm advisories are issued frequently, and the phone tree will not be initiated unless the status is issued as a warning and presents an imminent threat to the Holland area.
+If a high-wind advisory (sustained winds of 50 mph or more) is issued by the National Weather Service a HOPE ALERT will be generated.
+Severe thunderstorm advisories are issued frequently, and the HOPE ALERT will not be generated unless the status is issued as a warning and presents an imminent threat to the Holland area.

 If lightning is detected outdoors, activities should be postponed for 30 minutes.
 Each time lightning is detected, the 30-minute clock will be reset.
 If lightning has not been detected in the past 30 minutes, the event will continue.

 Prepare ahead of time for an emergency!
 Know in advance where to go and how to get there.
+Shelter Area Maps are posted in classrooms and on the Campus Safety website.
 If your building does not have designated shelter areas, go to the lowest level.
 Interior rooms without windows, such as bathrooms or closets, serve as good shelter areas.
 Stay away from windows or open spaces, especially near the southwest corners of the building.

 When weather-related closures/cancellations occur, essential personnel (e.g., Campus Safety staff, snow plow drivers, etc.) are expected to report if at all possible.
 If you are unsure whether you are expected to report, please contact your supervisor directly.